ipfs-shipyard/pm-discussify/README.md

 All work is organised on GitHub, through issues and this repository.
 We use [Waffle](https://waffle.io/ipfs-shipyard/pm-discussify) to organize ourselves and to plan sprints.

+Every commit should be following [Conventional Commits](https://conventionalcommits.org/) guidelines.
+To avoid mistakes, there's a precommit hook that will validate all commits made to this repository.
+Please run `$ npm install` in your terminal before committing.

 ### Design

 If you'd like an overview of the project folder structure, have a look at the [Design Workflow](design-workflow.md).